Black Tea Assam

 Flavor Profile

-Strong grain-like sweetness reminiscent of barley malt and molasses, the signature characteristic of Assam tea
+Rich, grain-like sweetness reminiscent of toasted barley and honey, the signature characteristic of quality Assam tea

 Seasonality